ng-bootstrap/ng-bootstrap/README.md

 A minimal reproduction scenario allows us to quickly confirm a bug (or point out a coding problem) as well as confirm that we are fixing the right problem.

-Please note that **we will be insisting on a minimal reproduce scenario** in order to save maintainers time and ultimately be able to fix more bugs.
+Please note that **we will be insisting on a minimal reproduction scenario** in order to save maintainers time and ultimately be able to fix more bugs.
 We'll mark the issue as non-actionable without it and close if not heard from the reporter.

 Interestingly, from our experience users often find coding problems themselves while preparing a minimal StackBlitz.
-We understand that sometimes it might be hard to extract essentials bits of code from a larger code-base but we really need to isolate the problem before we can fix it.
+We understand that sometimes it might be hard to extract essential bits of code from a larger code-base but we really need to isolate the problem before we can fix it.

 ## Contributing to the project

-Please check the [DEVELOPER.md](DEVELOPER.md) for documentation on running the project locally and [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.
+Please check [DEVELOPER.md](DEVELOPER.md) for documentation on running the project locally and [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

 ## Code of conduct